eladnoor/equilibrator/classic_rxns/source/tca.rst

 succinate + NAD+ + FAD + H2O ⇌ oxaloacetate + NADH + FADH2

+The above reaction is actually a three-step process catalyzed by three different enzymes in the TCA cycle.
 Notice that two electrons are donated to NAD+ and two are donated to a similar, but higher-potential donor called FAD (as discussed in above).
 Altogether, this arm of the TCA cycle has a net reaction of

 alpha-ketoglutarate + 2 H2O + 2 NAD+ + FAD ⇌ oxaloacetate + CO2 + 2 NADH + FADH2

-Notice also that this net reaction has a Δ\ :sub:`r`\ G'\ :sup:`m` ≈ 0.
-As discussed above, this can be remedied by setting the NAD+ and NADH concentrations to more physiologically relevant values.
+and a Δ\ :sub:`r`\ G'\ :sup:`m` ≈ 0.
+As discussed above, this almost infeasible Δ\ :sub:`r`\ G'\ :sup:`m` can be remedied by setting the NAD+ and NADH concentrations to more physiologically relevant values.
 For example, `measurements in E. coli <http://book.bionumbers.org/what-are-the-concentrations-of-free-metabolites-in-cells/>`_ give [NAD+] ≈ 3 mM and [NADH] ≈ 0.08 mM.
 Try using these values to calculate Δ\ :sub:`r`\ G' in eQuilibrator - does this help resolve the problem?

 Oxaloacetate back to α-Ketoglutarate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^